Modular compactifications of $\mathcal M_{2,n}$ with Gorenstein singularities: Introduction

-\item Applications to enumerative geometry: in genus one, the link between reduced Gromov-Witten invariants (see for example \cite{VZ,Zingerred,LZ}) and maps from singular curves (see \cite{VISC}) was partially uncovered in \cite{BCM}, and brought in plain view by \cite{RSPW1,RSPW2}.
-With F. Carocci we are investigating whether similar techniques may serve to desingularise the main component of the space of genus two maps to projective space.
-We expect there will be a(n iso)morphism to the modular blow-up constructed in \cite{HLN}.
-Maps from singular curves would provide a conceptual definition of reduced invariants for projective complete intersections and beyond, and hopefully make comparison results (standard vs. reduced) accessible.
-It will then be interesting to relate them to Gopakumar-Vafa formulae \cite{Pandha}. \end{enumerate}
+\item Enumerative geometry: the link between reduced Gromov-Witten invariants in genus one (see for example \cite{VZ,Zingerred,LZ}) and maps from singular curves (see \cite{VISC}) was partially uncovered in \cite{BCM}, and brought in plain view by \cite{RSPW1,RSPW2}.
+In joint work with F. Carocci \cite{BC}, we exploit similar techniques to desingularise the main component of the space of genus two maps to projective space.
+We enrich the logarithmic structure by including a compatible admissible cover.
+A universal morphism to a Gorenstein curve is constructed on a logarithmically \'etale model of the base, encoding the choice of a \emph{tropical canonical divisor}.
+We stress the fact that non-reduced fibres (\emph{singular ribbons}) arise naturally in that context.
+The main component is recovered as those maps that factor through the Gorenstein contraction.
+Our desingularisation is less efficient than \cite{HLN}, but maps from singular curves provide a conceptual definition of reduced invariants for projective complete intersections and beyond.
+We hope that they will make comparison results (standard vs. reduced) easier to prove.
+This would lead to a modular interpretation of Gopakumar-Vafa invariants \cite{Pandha}. \end{enumerate}